Hakbang ng Maisug

 Hakbang ng Maisug is a Filipino organization, only started as a peace rally movement supporting Rodrigo and Sara Duterte.
-Also, it condemns the governance of Dutertes' former ally President Bongbong Marcos.
+It condemns the governance of Dutertes' former ally President Bongbong Marcos.

 Rallies

-Additional nationwide protests, were held in Dumaguete, Tagum, and Angeles by Duterte and Quiboloy's supporters, who voiced their grievances against the Marcos administration.
-Particularly among these grievances included their opposition to proposed constitutional amendments and to the increased US military presence in the country, as well as denouncement of perceived censorship under the administration.
-In one of the rallies, Duterte notably accused Marcos of plotting to extend his term beyond the current term limit of the Constitution and of being a drug addict, to which Marcos responded by alleging Duterte's previous use of fentanyl as painkiller impaired his judgment; Duterte later dared Marcos to undergo a drug test with him at Luneta Park.
+Additional nationwide protests were held in Dumaguete, Tagum, and Angeles by Duterte and Quiboloy's supporters, who voiced their grievances against the Marcos administration.
+Among these grievances were their opposition to proposed constitutional amendments and to the increased US military presence in the country, as well as denouncement of perceived censorship under the administration.

+At one rally, Duterte accused Marcos of plotting to extend his term beyond the current term limit of the Constitution, and of being a drug addict.
+Marcos responded by alleging Duterte's previous use of fentanyl as a painkiller impaired his judgment; Duterte later dared Marcos to undergo a drug test with him at Luneta Park.